Western Medicine

 Natural Thirst: The Instinct You Didn’t Know You Lost

 Don’t get thirsty?
 Don’t like water…or forget to drink it?
-Sick of having to visit the bathroom constantly when you do try to drink more water?
-If you answered yes to any of those questions, please read this article.
-You are not alone, but you are at risk.
-And fixing it is easier than you think.
+Sick of having to visit the bathroom constantly when you do try to hydrate?
+You are not alone if you answered yes to any of those questions, but you are at risk.
+The natural thirst instinct diminishes with time and this can make it harder […]

 Acupuncture for Restless Legs: Recent Study Shows Benefits